conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

 Once reviewed and approved, the PR is merged to `main`, which triggers the feedstock creation.

 After accepting the invitations to the `conda-forge` organization, the submitting contributor(s) will have been given commit rights to that repository.
-By then, the [`staged-recipes` machinery][staged-recipes] will have populated the feedstock with the submitted recipe, plus the supporting scripts, configuration files and CI pipelines.
+By then, the [feedstock creation machinery][staged-recipes] will have registered the new repository with the required CI services and populated its contents with the submitted recipe, plus the supporting scripts, configuration files and CI pipelines.

 These pipelines will process the initial commits to produce and upload the conda artifacts to the `cf-staging` channel.
 Any subsequent pushes to `main` (e.g. merged PRs) or other enabled branches will undergo the same process.